Maximize Equity in Minnesota: Bridge Loans Help You Buy Before You Sell

 In many scenarios, the same lender managing your new mortgage will also handle your bridge loan.
 They’ll typically want to see that your current home is actively listed for sale and will offer the bridge loan for a period ranging from six months to a year.

 A key factor in this process is your debt-to-income ratio (DTI).
-This ratio will include the payments you’re making on your existing mortgage, the payments for your new home, and any interest-only payments on the bridge loan.
+This ratio includes the payments you’re making on your existing mortgage, the payments for your new home, and any interest-only payments on the bridge loan.
 The DTI helps lenders assess your ability to handle payments on both properties simultaneously, a critical consideration if your current home doesn’t sell immediately.

 However, there can be a bit of relief if your current home is already under contract and the buyer has secured their loan approval.
 In this case, some lenders may only consider the mortgage payment of your new home in the DTI calculation.